MarissaSawh/MarissaSawh/_posts/2021-02-26-TEI Review Blog.md

 Tags that I marked included page beginning, paragraphs, weird spaces, underlined words, em-dashes, wrong spelling, and crossed-out text.
 From this point on in the project, I had the mentality of “sure that looks like a code...why not…?” and was just kind of going for it.

-I struggled most with the paragraph tags,"<p> </p>".
-This is because, throughout my education, it was ingrained into my brain that paragraphs should range from 5-7 sentences, but I was using the tag “paragraph” for just single sentences.
+I struggled most with the paragraph tags.
+Since throughout my education, it was ingrained into my brain that paragraphs should range from 5-7 sentences, but I was using the tag “paragraph” for just single sentences.
 So it felt like I was using the code wrong.

-Another code that was difficult was the code to correct spelling, "<choice><corr>correct spelling here</corr><sic>original spelling here</sic></choice>."
-However, with the use of the green valid code box and using “author view” I was able to fix my work through trial and error.
+Another code that was difficult was the code to correct spelling because it was so long and I just wanted to give up.
+However, after looking at the code again I relaized how easy and simple it was since it states where to put the original spelling and the corrected version.
+Even though I struggled initially with some codes it was actually very straightforward; it just takes practice.
+I was able to fix my work through trial and error by using the green valid code box and the “author view” mode; these features made me more confident in my work.

 Picture